 - Dopamine is the main neurotransmitter affected by antipsychotic medicines.
 If parts of the dopamine system become overactive, it is thought that this may cause hallucinations, delusions and thought disorder.
 Dopamine is also involved in muscle movements.

-- Most antipsychotics also affect other neurotransmitters such as serotonin and noradrenaline, which are both thought to be involved in regulating mood.
+- Most antipsychotic medicines also affect other neurotransmitters such as serotonin and noradrenaline, which are both thought to be involved in regulating mood.

-Taking antipsychotic medicines will not change your personality and antipsychotic medicines are not addictive.
+Taking antipsychotic medicines won't change your personality and they're not addictive.
 When starting an antipsychotic medicine, give it time to start working properly.

-- Different people respond differently to antipsychotic medication, so finding the one that is best for you may be a process of ‘trial and error’, where you may have to try a few before you find the antipsychotic medication that is right for you.
-It can take time to find the right type and dose of medication to manage your symptoms.
+Different people respond differently to antipsychotic medicines, so finding the best one for you may be a process of ‘trial and error’, where you have to try a few before you find the right one.
+It can take time to find the right type and dose to manage your symptoms.

-The following resource provides more information about things to think about when choosing antipsychotic medication.
-Be aware that this is from another country and may have information that differs from New Zealand recommendations and may mention different medicines.
+The following resource provides more information about things to think about when choosing an antipsychotic medicine.
+Be aware that websites from other countries may have information that differs from New Zealand recommendations and may mention different medicines.

 - Decision aid for choosing antipsychotic medications CalMEND, US

-- Do you have any heart problems such as an irregular heartbeat or low blood pressure?
+- Heart problems such as an irregular heartbeat or low blood pressure.

-How long you need to take antipsychotic medication for depends on your symptoms.
-Some people need to keep taking it long term.
+How long you'll need to take antipsychotic medicine depends on your symptoms.
+Some people need to keep taking it long-term.
 For example, for psychosis: